indigoxela/tinymcebackport/README.md

 images.
 But IMCE is no dependency.

 Note that there's absolutely no admin interface.
-All adaptions have to be done via API.
+All adaptions have to be done via API in code.
 See tinymcebackport.api.php for some basic examples.

 ## Maintenance